NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/cocosim.md

 ## The Lustre and CoCoSpec languages

+> [!NOTE]
+> CoCoSpec Modes are currently not supported due to incompatibilities with new features introduced in the FRETish `scope` field.
+We plan to reintroduce this feature in the future.

  CoCoSpec is an extension of the synchronous dataflow language Lustre.
 System components are expressed in Lustre as `nodes` with inputs and outputs.
 Variables are used to represent `input`, `output`, and locally defined (`internal`) streams.
 Basic variable data types include `real` numbers, `integer` numbers, and `Booleans`.
 Additionally, `structure` and `enumerated` data types are supported.
 For the user that is familiar with Simulink data types, we provide a mapping between Simulink and Lustre data types in the following table:

  | Simulink data types | Lustre data types |